Anuar Manan

 Anuar Manan (born 11 October 1986) is a Malaysian professional cyclist, who last rode for Malaysian amateur team Amskins Cycling Club.

 Career

 LeTua Cycling Team

-Manan started his career with the and won two stages of the 2007 Jelajah Malaysia and the blue jersey.
+Anuar started his career with the and won two stages of the 2007 Jelajah Malaysia and the blue jersey.
 In the same year, he also won one stage in the Azerbaijan Tour and the Tour of Hainan.
 In the 2008 Jelajah Malaysia, he retained his blue jersey and won three stages.